-If you’re looking to start out in property development, unlike most industries, the barriers to entry and initial risk factors are pretty low.
-There are also no official qualifications required, so an ambitious streak and a good dose of business acumen will get you a long way.
-We talk to Lloyd Girardi & Andi Cooke from leading property development educator, White Box Property Solutions, who share their advice on the skills and experience you do need, the secrets to their own successful business model, and why fear is the only factor holding you back from starting a lucrative new career.
+Looking to have a crack at the property development game, but don’t know where to start?
+Lloyd Girardi & Andi Cooke from leading property development educator, White Box Property Solutions, share their advice on the skills and experience you need, the secrets to their own successful business model, and why you shouldn’t let fear hold you back from starting a lucrative new career..

 Full transcript of episode here

 Ian: Hi all and welcome to Brick by Brick the podcast of the property development industry.
 My name is Ian Humphreys and I am a co-founder of Brickflow and one of your hosts.
 Each week we will be speaking to experts and stakeholders from across the property development sector.
 We will share ideas and advice on how to get ahead of the game as a developer.
 As well as trends and insights from across the sector.
 The series is designed for all experience levels, whether you’re just starting out on your property development journey or you are an industry veteran.
 We will handpick topics with universal appeal so that we can all continue to learn.
 We would also love you to share the podcast with your development industry network.
 Our mission through Brickflow and the podcast is to make development finance better.
 Every year somewhere between a third and a half of all SME property developers sight the lack of finance as the main reason they don’t build more.
 Its only through raising awareness of the problems that developers face that we will improve.
 The more people that hear this, the more the industry will pay attention and the better it will become for all of us.
 So please share as far and wide as you can.
 We also really want you to join the conversation if you have any suggestions for future topics or guests or thoughts on any of the podcasts, we would love to hear from you.
 Get in touch through LinkedIn or Facebook or email us at email@example.com.
 I hope you enjoy the show.